Frequently asked questions

 for another operating system, I'll consider your proposal, no guarantees.

 within three minutes.
 Keep that in mind.
+It's too hard for me to be sure I grasped everything you did.

 You are prohibited from taking offense if I say no, I'm just really touchey here.